ihl-kenya/Prioritization-Strategy-Tool/README.md

 # Prioritization-Strategy-Tool
-App for prioritizing Health Products and Technologies at county level
+App for prioritizing Health Products and Technologies at county level.

 ## Background